veragluscevic/veragluscevic.github.io/cosmolab.markdown

 <p>

 <div align="center">
-__Want to join our team?__
+    <i>Want to join our team?</i>
 <div>

 <p>

-If you are interested in collaboration, PhD, or postdoc opportunities, email me at _vera.gluscevic@usc.edu.
+If you are interested in collaboration, PhD, or postdoc opportunities, email me at <b>vera.gluscevic@usc.edu</b>.
 I particularly encourage applications from postdocs and students committed to advocacy for diversity and inclusion in physics.
 </p>